justeattakeaway/fozzie-components/packages/components/molecules/f-mega-modal/README.md

 | `c-megaModal-document` | Can be used to target the modal document element. |
 | `c-megaModal-document--scrollable` | Can be used to target the modal document element when it is scrollable. |
 | `c-megaModal-closeBtn` | Can be used to target the modal close button element. |

+The modal is also using utility css styles from [fozzie](https://github.com/justeat/fozzie/) package.
+You need to make sure to `@include trumps-utilities();` mixin to your application styles if you use beta version of fozzie package (>= v5.0.0-beta.0).
+If you are using main version (v4.X.X) styles should come out of the box.

 ### Events